Comment on page

 Follow these instructions to the point and you’ll be exporting to React code and components in super little time.
 We promise 👍

-Before anything can be exported to code, you need to add each artboard/page to our export bundle.
-You do that by pressing Add to export (left side menu) on each and every page you want to be included in the export.
+- 4.Before anything can be exported to code, you need to add each artboard/page to our export bundle.
+You do that by visiting each page in your design, it adds itself automagically to our bundle after each page load.
+Neat right?

-Press React and save the .zip somewhere locally on your computer.
+- 6.Press React and save the .zip somewhere locally on your computer.

-Once you begin installing all the packages that are included in our React export, these services will most likely crash/hang.
+Once you begin installing all the packages that are included in our React export, these services will most likely hickup.
 Or send you automated emails complaining you have to many files 😸

 iCloud seems to be working fine with these many small files, no crash so far and the syncing seems to be working great between computers linked to the same Apple ID.